how-to

 PMCCs introduce a second leg (the LEAPS) that most options trackers either ignore or treat as a separate trade.
 CoverEdge tracks the LEAPS as a position with a true cost basis, the short call as a covered call against it, and the cumulative P&L across both legs through every roll — so you always know whether the spread as a whole is profitable, not just the latest short-call cycle.

-Is a poor man's covered call worth it?
+What is a poor man's covered call?